Skip to main content

 EPA Approved Integrated Report

-The 2022 Integrated Report was approved by the U.S. Environmental Protection Agency on Sep.
-1, 2022 and is now current and in effect.
+The 2024 Integrated Report was approved by the U.S. Environmental Protection Agency on May 11, 2026, and is now current and in effect.
 The federal Clean Water Act requires Oregon to report on the quality of its surface waters every two years.
-Although not a written report, the Integrated Report is a reporting of the status of water quality in Oregon and a list of waters considered to be impaired.
+Although not a written report, the Integrated Report is a comprehensive evaluation of the status of water quality in Oregon and a list of waters considered to be impaired.
 See the Water Quality Assessment page for more information.

-• An interactive story map provides an overview of the water quality assessment process, displays assessment results and presents an overview of how DEQ’s water quality programs are connected through monitoring, assessment and watershed protection.
+• An interactive story map that provides an overview of the water quality assessment process and how to review the draft report.

-• An online searchable database provides parameter specific categorical conclusions for all assessed units and raw data used for download.
+• An online searchable database that provides parameter specific categorical assessment conclusions for all assessed assessment units.

 The federal Clean Water Act requires the Oregon Department of Environmental Quality to assess Oregon's water quality and prepare a report every two years.
 The Integrated Report is a database that combines reporting information for the Clean Water Act Section 305(b) assessment of all water bodies and the Section 303(d) list of water bodies that do not meet water quality standards.
 The 303(d) list represents where pollution reduction plans called Total Maximum Daily Loads are needed.

-The 2022, Integrated Report represents the state's most comprehensive evaluation of water quality data and information about Oregon's waters.
+The 2024, Integrated Report represents the state's most comprehensive evaluation of water quality data and information about Oregon's waters.
 DEQ assessed data and information to determine whether Oregon's waters contain pollutants at levels that exceed protective water quality standards and do not support their beneficial uses.
-To complete this assessment, DEQ reviewed and assessed readily available data and information for the time period Jan.1, 2016, through Dec.31, 2020, using the Methodology for Oregon's 2022 Water Quality Report and List of Water Quality Limited Waters.
+To complete this assessment, DEQ reviewed and assessed readily available data and information for the time period of Jan.1, 2018, through Dec.31, 2022, using the Methodology for Oregon's 2024 Water Quality Report and List of Water Quality Limited Waters.

 The categories are: